gregology/gregology.github.io/codex.md

 ## Principles

 - Think critically and objectively
+- Remain open minded to opposing views and ideas
 - Withhold judgement of others
 - Aim to understand other people
 - Maximise Sentience fulfilment